Cabrini Pak

 • Ritual consumption

-She holds a BS in Biology from The University of North Carolina at Chapel Hill, MBA from The George Washington University, MA in Theology from Villanova University, and a Ph.D. in Religion/Culture from The Catholic University of America.
+Dr. Pak completed her doctoral coursework in Marketing at Boston University and holds a BS in Biology from The University of North Carolina at Chapel Hill, an MBA in Management Information Systems from The George Washington University, an MA in Theology from Villanova University, and a Ph.D. in Religion/Culture from The Catholic University of America.